viethungha0610/Risk-Parity/README.md

 To use the data importing <api_data> class, it is crucial that you sign up for the Yahoo Finance API via the RapidAPI website.
 [https://rapidapi.com/apidojo/api/yahoo-finance1]

-To understand the project and the workflow, the repository should be explored in this order.
-  1. Explore the 'Risk Parity main' notebook
-  2. Explore the 'Illustrative case study' notebook

 *HOW TO USE THE RISK PARITY APP*
 ### Method 1: Run the Docker image
 Pull the following Docker image from my public Docker repo and run it from localhost port 5000 on your machine.